mmistakes/minimal-mistakes/test/_posts/2012-01-03-layout-table-of-contents-sticky.md

 ---
-title: "Layout: Post with Sticky Table Of Contents"
+title: "Layout: Post with Sticky Table of Contents"
 tags:
   - table of contents
 toc: true